-In addition to the various scientific reasons described above, efforts to rein in and cabin supplements is necessary on a more practical level; given the often disorganized nature of current supplements, writers are often loathe to add important information down the rabbit hole.
-Perhaps because of this, authors regularly cram as much information as possible into the actual main text of the document.
-At the very least, this neglect of supplements and their scientific potential can result in making the main text very unreadable through overloading the limited space with too much data in lieu of vernacular text, and writing that limited vernacular text very tersely.
-However, to some degree, these fears are founded: supplements often lack this extensive editing and mincing; they tend to be poorly edited and often make finding relevant data even more difficult.
+Efforts to rein in supplements is necessary on a more practical level.
+As a result of the often disorganized nature of current supplements,. authors regularly cram as much information as possible into the actual main text of the document.
+This neglect of supplements and their scientific potential can result in making the main text very unreadable through overloading the limited space with too much data in lieu of vernacular text and writing that limited vernacular text very tersely.
+However, supplements often lack extensive editing and mincing, making finding relevant data even more difficult to an outside reader.

 Even with all these concerns, many journals support and even promote the extensive usage of supplements.
 Broad efforts, such as this one, continue to be made to establish a set of best practices to address a number of aspects related to supplemental material.

-Σ.II.
-Proposal

-Supplements have the potential to provide substantial clarity to the published text, not only by providing much needed annotation, but by also providing additional information and data.
-Even though the supplement will likely never be as precise or as defined as the main text, considerable improvements need to be made across the board.
-In particular, without the constraints of space, online supplemental material can afford to be clearly written, better organized, and well-documented, allowing for an expanded and useful representation of the research and its results.

-To this end, universally accepted structures and standards will substantially expand the usefulness of supplemental materials.
-For example, with an indexed, searchable, and useful supplement, authors need not jam as much into the main text of the paper – resulting in a more coherent and readable main text.
-Notably, both the published paper and its supplement can benefit from tying each section in the main text to its corresponding expanded and expounded supplement section; i.e., tethering together text with its corresponding raw data and related information through an established, logical, and linked hierarchy.

-Σ.II.TL Proposal

-DOIs, micro-referencing, and hierarchical headings.

-Supplements should fit within the research stack an archived of scientific record.

-Supplements should include workflows, data verification and provenance and should be curated.

-Supplements should be designed to be findable, crawlable and readable by indexes such as Web of Science, Pubmed and Google Scholar.

-Supplements should follow FAIR Standards

-Σ.II.CP Proposal
+Σ.II Proposal

-Attribution: DOI; micro-referencing;

-Design: Hierarchical headings.

-Elements: workflows; data verification and provenance; subsections

-Search: findable; crawlable; readable; indexed

-Qualities: FAIR; readable; structured;printable

-Σ.II.A Our Proposal: Standardizing the Supplemental Materials Section for Genomic Research Articles
+Standardizing the Supplemental Materials Section for Genomic Research Articles

 Best practices for supplements ought to be designed to deal with the above-mentioned concerns, as well as other pertinent issues particular to supplemental material.
-These best practices should include guidelines relating:

-size and format (including documentation);
+These best practices should include guidelines relating size and format (including documentation), scope, persistence, and accessibility of supplemental material.

-scope;

-persistence;

-and accessibility of supplemental material.

 Additional best practices should relate to the curatorial responsibility of journals, focusing on remedying the general lack of peer review, lack of discoverability, and inability to cite substantial portions of the information found only in the supplementary materials.

 Ours is not the first effort to suggest better administration of supplements.